 Subgenus Pinus L., also called the hard pines.
 About 70 species.
-Cone scales with umbo dorsal and mucronate, scales with a sealing band adjacent to the apophysis where the scales meet on the closed cone.
-Two leaf vascular bundles per needle.
-Fascicles with 2-6 needles, stomata more or less equally distributed on all surfaces, resin ducts variable; sheath persistent except in P. leiophylla and P. lumholtzii.
-Decurrent pulvini at the fascicle bases.
+Cone scales have a dorsal, mucronate umbo; scales have a sealing band adjacent to the apophysis where the scales meet on the closed cone.
+There are two leaf vascular bundles per needle.
+Fascicles have 2-6 needles, stomata are more or less equally distributed on all surfaces, resin ducts are variable; sheath is persistent except in P. leiophylla and P. lumholtzii; the fascicle bases have decurrent pulvini.

 Subgenus Strobus Lemmon (syn. genera Apinus Necker; Caryopitys Small; Ducampopinus A. Cheval.; Strobus Opiz), also called white or soft pines.
 About 44 species.
-Cone scales without a sealing band.
-Seedwing articulate to strongly adnate.
-Leaf vascular bundle single.
-Fascicles with 1-5 needles, stomata all or most on inner faces, rarely equal, resin ducts medial or external; fascicle sheath deciduous except in P. nelsonii.
-Non-decurrent pulvini at leaf bases.
+Cone scales lack a sealing band; seed wing is articulate to strongly adnate.
+There is one leaf vascular bundle per needle.
+Fascicles have 1-5 needles, stomata are all or mostly on inner faces, resin ducts are medial or external; the fascicle sheath is deciduous except in P. nelsonii, and the fascicle bases have non-decurrent pulvini.

-Each of the subgenera can be further subdivided into a number of sections and subsections.
-There has never been a very widespread consensus on the composition of most of the sections and subsections, although of course some closely related species or groups of species have been long and widely recognized (e.g. the closed-cone pines, the bristlecone pines, or the piñon pines).
-The sections and subsections presented below are mainly those of Gernandt et al. (2005) (amended to include subsection Attenuatae) and are based on a recent cladistic analysis using both character state and molecular phylogenetic data.
-The cladogram below summarizes my current conceptual model for relationships between the species in Pinus.
-It was initially based on the system proposed by Price et al. (1998), but has been substantially modified to respect molecular phylogenetic studies since published by Liston et al. (1999), Wang et al. (1999), Geada López et al. (2002), Gernandt et al. (2005), and Syring et al. (2005).
-In the dendrogram, black lines connect groups identified on the basis of molecular studies, and blue lines identify probable groupings for taxa that I do not yet have molecular data on, but which have been studied using more traditional taxonomic methods.
-This dendrogram does not include P. yecorensis, q.v.
+Each of the subgenera can be further subdivided into a number of sections and subsections (listed in the above table).
+There is a long history of disagreement on the species composition of most of the sections and subsections, although of course some closely related species or groups of species have been long and widely recognized (e.g. the closed-cone pines), and molecular analyses performed mostly in the 21st Century have largely ended the disagreements, although there remain some significant problems with molecular analyses of Pinus (Syring et al. 2007, Willyard et al. 2009) which continue to confound understanding of large subsections such as Ponderosae.
+The sections and subsections presented here are mainly those of Gernandt et al. (2005) (amended to include subsection Attenuatae) and are based on their cladistic analysis using both character state and molecular phylogenetic data, as well as on molecular phylogenetic studies published by Liston et al. (1999), Wang et al. (1999), Geada López et al. (2002), Syring et al. (2005), and Hernández-León et al. (2013).

 Trees or shrubs, aromatic, evergreen; crown usually conic when young, often rounded or flat-topped with age.
 Bark of older stems variously furrowed and plated, plates and/or ridges layered or scaly.
 Branches usually in pseudowhorls; shoots dimorphic with long shoots and dwarf shoots; dwarf shoots borne in close spirals from axils of scaly bracts and bearing fascicles of leaves (needles).
 Branchlets stout, ending in a compound bud with many bud scales.
 Buds ovoid to cylindric, apex pointed (blunt), usually resinous.
 Leaves dimorphic, spirally arranged; foliage leaves (needles) (1)2-5(6) per fascicle, persisting 2-12 or more years, terete or ± 2-3-angled and rounded on abaxial surface, sessile, sheathed at base by 12-15 overlapping scale leaves, these (at least firmer basal ones) persisting for life of fascicle or shed after first season; resin canals mostly 2 or more (rarely 0-1; max. c.
 20).
 Plants monoecious (rarely semi-dioecious); staminate cones numerous and small, in a dense, spikelike cluster around base of current year's growth, mostly ovoid to cylindric-conic, tan to yellow, red, blue, or lavender.
 Ovulate cones solitary to few, maturing in 1.5-2(-3) years, shed early or variously persistent, pendent to ± erect, at maturity conic or cylindric, sessile or stalked, shedding seed soon after maturity or variously serotinous (not opening upon maturity but much later, usually in response to fire); scales numerous, persistent, woody or pliable, surface of exposed apical portion of each scale (apophysis) thickened, with umbo (exposed scale surface of young cone) represented by a scar (sometimes apiculate) or extended into a hook, spur, claw, or prickle; bracts included.
 Two seeds at the base of the cone scale, winged, in some the wing vestigial; cotyledons (3)6-14(24). x=12 (Kral 1993, Little 1980).